WanjikuSharon/alx-low_level_programming/0x0C-more_malloc_free/README.md

  - 2-calloc.c
    - Write a function that allocates memory for an array, using malloc
      - Prototype: void *_calloc(unsigned int nmemb, unsigned int size);
+     - The _calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.